shaikezam/preem/README.md

     npm install preem --save

-Then, require the package and use it like so:
+Then, require the package and use it like so :

     var myPreem = require('preem');